Parliamentary system: Scrutiny and accountability

-The United Kingdom's fused power system is often noted to be advantageous with regard to accountability.
-The centralised government allows for more transparency as to where decisions originate from, this contrasts with the American system with Treasury Secretary C. Douglas Dillon saying "the president blames Congress, the Congress blames the president, and the public remains confused and disgusted with government in Washington".
-Furthermore, ministers of the U.K. cabinet are subject to weekly Question Periods in which their actions/policies are scrutinised; no such regular check on the government exists in the U.S. system.
+The fused power system is sometimes noted to be advantageous with regard to accountability.
+The centralised government can allow for more transparency as to where decisions originate from, constrasting the American system with former U.S. Treasury Secretary C. Douglas Dillon saying "the president blames Congress, the Congress blames the president, and the public remains confused and disgusted with government in Washington".